mitsuba-renderer/drjit/docs/unused/gpu.rst

 of required storage.

-In fact, these numbers can still change: we have not actually executed the computation yet, and Enoki currently conservatively assumes that we plan to continue using the random number generator ``rng`` and list of 3D vectors ``v`` later on.
+In fact, these numbers can still change: we have not actually executed the computation yet, and Dr.Jit currently conservatively assumes that we plan to continue using the random number generator ``rng`` and list of 3D vectors ``v`` later on.
 If we instruct Python to garbage-collect these two variables, the required storage drops to less than a megabyte: